TcOpenGroup/tcopen-app-templates/templates/mts-s-template/t/README.md

 ## ProcessData

-This application x_tempalte_x provides a versatile model to allow for the extended control of the program flow from a manageable data set.
+This application template provides a versatile model to allow for the extended control of the program flow from a manageable data set.
 Process data represent the set of information to follow and process during production.
 One way of thinking about the process data is as the recipe that, besides the instructive data, contains information that arises during the production process.
 Production data are filled into the data set during the production operations.

 Typically, the process data are loaded at the beginning of the production into the first controlled unit (station).
 Then, an Id of the production entity is assigned and stored in the data repository.
 Each controlled unit (station) later retrieves the data for the given entity at the beginning of the process and returns the data (enriched by additional information about the production) to the repository at the end of the process.